DeerTears/old_qodot_docs/index.md

 -   Transform → Position → X
 -   Project → Project Settings → Plugins

-If you see a “🚧” emoji means I’m still doing research to work out the details.
-You are free to contribute knowledge on the [docs Github page](https://github.com/DeerTears/DeerTears.github.io) to assist me with this section.

-**Note:** This is just anything I think could be an issue if left un-noticed, especially for users looking for deeper answers and explanations on systems.
+Any instances of the 🚧 emoji means that this section is not totally researched.
+You are more than welcome to contribute to [This Wiki's Github page](https://github.com/QodotPlugin/qodotplugin.github.io) to fill out these missing details.

+If you are struggling to find information, there's a chance it has been covered by [The Old Qodot Plugin wiki](https://github.com/QodotPlugin/qodot-plugin/wiki) or the [Trenchbroom Manual](https://trenchbroom.github.io/manual/latest/).
+Please [raise an issue](https://github.com/QodotPlugin/qodotplugin.github.io/issues/new) if you notice any missing information!

+Any text with **Note:** indicates "gotcha" scenarios for less-common situations, or to emphasize any details that are too important to skip during the process.

-**Warning:** This is here to note any situation where you could lose a lot of progress or time if you move forward without heeding these words.
-This usually indicates pitfalls and quirks that limit the flexibility of Qodot.
+Any text with **Warning:** is here to prevent you from losing a lot of progress or time.
+This usually indicates pitfalls and quirks that limit the flexibility of Qodot Plugin.

 # Who made this?